Greenland’s Gateway: An Exploration of Kangerlussuaq

 Greenlandic history and culture

 Silver Wind called on Nuuk, Greenland’s capital, home to about 19,000 people, which makes it a bit smaller than Juneau.
 But it is one of the few Greenlandic communities that is growing.
 I had traveled to Nuuk 14 years ago and spent part of this cruise visit comparing the old part of town, where new buildings have sprouted, and the new suburbs, reaching a mile or more outside downtown.
-What once were dirt sidewalks are now paved; the grocery store I remembered stocked a surprising range of fresh items, such as avocados, lemons, mangoes plus a variety of fresh meats.
+What once were dirt sidewalks are now paved; the grocery store I remembered stocked a surprising range of fresh items, such as avocados, lemons and mangoes plus a variety of fresh meats.
 (Seafood was a given, then and now.)

 A highlight of my Nuuk visit was the Greenland National Museum & Archives.
 The extensive artifacts provide a broad overview of the island’s history and culture.
 One room is devoted to kayaks, some quite small.
 The Qilakitsoq mummies, a significant 1970s archaeological find in Greenland that shed light on the life of the Inuit five centuries ago, impressed me.
 The four beautifully preserved mummified bodies are respectfully sequestered from the rest of the exhibits.